-Sharon Hadden, Vice-Chair July 2021 - Current
+July 2021 - Current

-Sharon has been a resident of Buckley Bay since 1976, and joined the Union Bay Credit Union at that time.
-Sharon co-owned and managed Fanny Bay Oysters for 23 years, during which time the company grew from a small shucking shed with 3 employees to a multi-million dollar business exporting shellfish world-wide.
-After the company was sold in 2007, she earned her MBA in Executive Management at Royal Roads University in 2010, and her CGA designation in BC in 2012.
-Sharon is a Chartered Professional Accountant (CPA), now semi-retired.
+Sharon has been a resident of Buckley Bay since 1976, and a became a member of the Credit Union soon after.
+Sharon co-owned and managed Fanny Bay Oysters for 23 years, during which time the company grew from a small shucking shed with 3 employees to a multimillion-dollar business exporting shellfish world-wide.
+The company was sold in 2007.
+She has since earned her MBA in Executive Management at Royal Roads University in 2010, and her CGA designation in BC in 2012.
+Sharon is an accountant with Cloutier Matthews LLP.

-A credit union member since the late 1970s, Sharon enthusiastically accepted an invitation to join the Union Bay Credit Union Board of Directors in 2013.
-She currently sits as Vice-Chair of the Board, Chair of the Governance, Ethics & Human Resources Policy committee, and member of the Audit & Operational Risk committee as well as the Credit & Market Risk committee.
-Sharon has also served as a board member of the Community Justice Centre of the Comox Valley, and currently sits on the boards of the Comox Valley Head Injury Society, the Union Bay Historical Society and the Baynes Sound Senior Citizens' Building Society.
-She enjoys traveling, fishing and playing slo-pitch and golf, and is the proud mother of three sons.
-Sharon has completed level one of the Credit Union Director Achievement (CUDA) program.
+A credit union member since the late 1970s, Sharon enthusiastically accepted an invitation to join the UBCU Board of Directors in 2013.
+Sharon has also served as a board member for the Community Justice Centre of the Comox Valley.
+She enjoys travelling, fishing, and playing slo-pitch and golf, and she is the proud mother of three sons.

+Sharon has completed levels one and two of the Credit Union Director Achievement (CUDA) program.